Seahawks defensive tackle Jarran Reed leaves practice with apparent leg injury

 Still absent is cornerback Quinton Dunbar, but he may make his Seahawks debut on Sunday.

-Dunbar flew to Seattle from Miami last Sunday after he was taken off the commissioner’s exempt list after it was learned he would not face official charges for armed robbery.
+Dunbar flew to Seattle from Miami last Sunday after he was taken off the commissioner’s exempt list after it was learned he would not face charges for armed robbery.

-But Dunbar then had to go through the four-day COVID-19 testing protocol and then take a physical.
+Dunbar had to go through the four-day COVID-19 testing protocol and take a physical.
 The physical was expected to happen Friday (it’s assumed Dunbar passed the testing since there were no additions for Seattle to the COVID-19 reserve list Friday).

-If he passes the physical then the assumption is Dunbar will be able to practice Sunday.
+If he passes the physical the assumption is Dunbar will be able to practice Sunday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.